To: Article_

 #TypePrefixID fromDescriptionSee

 2Navigationn-HeadlineNavigational pages, due to allowing cards, catalog or an image gallery.
-Limited content otherwiseNavigation article
+Limited content otherwise.
+Home pages use this formatNavigation article

 3Procedurep-HeadlineProcedures and instructions with steps, substeps, and learning notesProcedure article